asinck/arduino/weather/LCD_weather_station/README.md

   - Orange: 3V to VCC
   - Blue: GND to GND
-  - Brown: Signal to/from DATA
+  - Brown: Analog pin 0 to DATA